 When used in two breaker applications, the reclosing sequence is selectable.
 The reclose signal can be sent to one selected breaker only, to both breakers simultaneously or to both breakers in sequence (one breaker first and then, after a delay to check that the reclose was successful, to the second breaker).
-When reclosing in sequence, the first breaker should trip and reclose single pole or three pole, according to the fault type and reclose mode; the second breaker should always trip and reclose 3-Pole.
-When reclosing simultaneously, for the first shot both breakers should trip and reclose either single pole or three pole, according to the reclose mode.
+When reclosing in sequence, the first breaker should reclose with either the 1-Pole or 3-Pole dead time according to the fault type and reclose mode; the second breaker should follow the successful reclosure of the first breaker.
+When reclosing simultaneously, for the first shot both breakers should reclose with either the 1-Pole or 3-Pole dead time, according to the fault type and the reclose mode.

 The signal used to initiate the autoreclose scheme is the trip output from protection.
 This signal can be single pole tripping for single phase faults and three phase tripping for multiphase faults.
 The autoreclose scheme has five operating states, defined below.